Don't Be Fooled By The Talking Horse — 'BoJack' Is A Sadness 'Sneak Attack'

 Diff'rent Strokes is certainly an inspiration.
 Full House, The Brady Bunch, Step by Step.
 I think in the '70s and '80s and '90s there were a lot of sitcoms about different family units and blended families and odd configurations of families and different ideas of what makes a family, so it felt very appropriate that in our world where we have animals and people coexisting that there would be a show about a horse bachelor raising three human kids and learning how to make a family together.

-One thing that I really enjoy exploring on BoJack Horseman is our culture's relationship with these [what] some might say cheesy sitcoms of the '80s and '90s, and also BoJack's own relationship with being a part of it — that even in BoJack's ambivalence about being on this show ... there are real people who come to him and say, "This show meant a lot to me," and it means something and I like that.
+One thing that I really enjoy exploring on BoJack Horseman is our culture's relationship with these ... some might say cheesy sitcoms of the '80s and '90s, and also BoJack's own relationship with being a part of it — that even in BoJack's ambivalence about being on this show ... there are real people who come to him and say, "This show meant a lot to me," and it means something and I like that.

 On exploring themes of forgiveness — in the context of family and in the context of the #MeToo movement